BootNodeDev/arbitrum-bridge-erc7281-gateway/README.md

 # Arbitrum bridge XERC20

-This repo contains a set of smart contracts meant for enabling XERC20 token bridging through Arbitrum canonical bridge, using two different approach:
+This repo contains a set of smart contracts meant for enabling XERC20 token bridging through the Arbitrum canonical bridge, using two different approaches:

-## An ERC20 token on Ethereum with a XERC20 counterpart token on Arbitrum
+## An ERC20 token on Ethereum with an XERC20 counterpart token on Arbitrum

 An example use case for this approach would be ezETH. ezETH is an [ERC20](https://etherscan.io/token/0xbf5495Efe5DB9ce00f80364C8B423567e58d2110) on L1 with an